Real estate markets ebb and flow, so creating and maintaining steady relationships with property owners as a contractor is vitally important.

 - Building Renovations

-On this page, you’ll be able to see the asset type, lot area, zoning, whether the property is in an Opportunity Zone, the year the building was constructed, its most recent renovation, number of stories, units, and much more.
+You’ll be able to see the asset type, lot area, zoning, whether the property is in an Opportunity Zone, the year the building was constructed, its most recent renovation, number of stories, units, and much more.

 By scrolling freely within the integrated Google Map, you can also get a 360-degree and aerial views of all prospect properties.

-- Owner Contact Information
+Accessing Owner Contact Information

-In fact, all of this can be done in bulk, as you can always export a leads list of properties and owners from your list of results.
+In fact, all of this can be done in bulk.
+You can always export a leads list of properties and owners from your list of results.

 Commercial Construction Marketing

 Indeed, there are several techniques you can use to generate commercial construction or contractor leads on a regular basis.

 For instance, if you’re in the commercial landscaping business and serve the Buffalo, NY area, you might want to start putting together some content that commercial property owners would find useful this winter season.

 Again, this is where Reonomy can be a great resource.
 Take that lead generation list you created and blast your growing network with this content.

 Social Media Marketing

 Reflect upon your target audience, and then set aside some time to search for these people on Facebook, Twitter, Instagram and LinkedIn.

 For instance, if you specialize in commercial restoration projects and see that a broker has listed a new property in Brooklyn that’s ripe for rehab, comment or tweet about one of the property’s unique features that you love.

-And of course, don’t forget to share your newly created content on your social media platforms, as well.
+And of course, don’t forget to share your newly created content on your social media platforms.
 This is a great way grow your audience organically.
 People will begin to see you as a credible resource.

 Be sure your marketing collateral is specific, easy to understand, and thoughtfully produced (use high-res images, make sure there are no typos, include your contact information, etc.).

 That could be a free property assessment, $500 off a new service contract, or 0% interest for six months on purchases over a certain amount.

 Lead Generation Tools, Websites and Other Resources

 BidClerk is designed to help commercial contracting companies find projects that are actively bidding out work—from HVAC maintenance contracts to infrastructure work, from building new elementary schools to assisting with the tenant fit-out in a new office park.

-We really like ConstructionWire’s “Project Report’ feature that details where the project is in the construction stages, which is helpful for contractors looking to approach a potential customer or bid on a specific component of that project.
+We really like ConstructionWire’s “Project Report’ feature that details what stage of construction a project is in, which is helpful for contractors looking to approach a potential customer or bid on a specific component of that project.

-The network boasts more than 500,000 members across the U.S. with professionals that range from general contractors to subcontractors, manufacturers, distributors and architects.
+The network boasts more than 500,000 members across the U.S. with professionals that range from general contractors to subcontractors, to manufacturers, distributors and architects.

 Building an Indestructible List of Construction Leads

 If you became a commercial carpenter because you love working with your hands, or if you went into commercial solar because of your passion for sustainable energy, you may have little interest in the business development side of the business.

 But that doesn’t change the fact that generating new commercial construction leads is critically important for any commercial contractor that wants to run a viable business.